Core of Culture Presents:

 Journey through the Dance of Form

-With Chelley Sherman and Joseph Houseal
+With Joseph Houseal

 A 5-part workshop that begins in ancient Asian wisdom traditions and ends in cutting-edge computational art featuring an astonishing array of visual elements, still and moving.